dpopchev/bgtorrent-observer/README.md

-# Automate the process of download and move episodes
+# Automate the process of downloading new series and moving them to my storage for viewing pleasure